jbperin/hello-world/retro/algos.md

     REM TanX TanY both different of 0
     IF TanX > 0 THEN
       IF TanY > 0 THEN
+        IF TanX = TanY Then
+          RETURN PI/4
-        IF TanX > TanY THEN
+        ELSE IF TanX > TanY THEN
           REM Octant1 Angle is in [0 ..
 PI/4]
           RETURN ATAN (TanY / TanX)
         ELSE